Lehgace/F-Zero-GX-Machine-Generator/README.md

 ![falconsalute](https://github.com/Lehgace/F-Zero-GX-Machine-Generator/assets/122835808/2850884b-28fe-41bc-a28a-a54f7b4066ae)

 F-Zero GX Machine Generator is a non-profit fan-based parody on F-Zero GX.
-It is not, affiliated, associated, endorsed, sponsored or approved by Nintendo or Capcom.
+It is not, affiliated, associated, endorsed, sponsored or approved by Amusement Vision or Nintendo.
 This was developed simply for entertainment purposes of F-Zero GX fans and players.